 Are you planning a vacation and wondering what camera to take?
 If you’re thinking of carrying bulky camera equipment, you should reconsider!
-Whether you’re planning a weekend city break, a family vacation or a round the world adventure, your iPhone is the perfect camera for your trip.
-In this tutorial you’ll discover ten ways to guarantee success with your iPhone travel photography.
+Whether you’re planning a weekend city break, a family vacation, or a round-the-world adventure, your iPhone is the perfect travel camera.
+In this tutorial, you’ll discover 10 ways to guarantee success with your iPhone travel photography.

 Is The iPhone Really All You Need?

 The purpose of travel photography is to document your journey and experiences.
 These images serve as memories that will last a lifetime, and it’s likely that you’ll want to share them with family, friends and your social media followers.

 While the image resolution and quality might be higher on a DSLR or other high-end camera, the iPhone wins hands-down on portability and convenience.

 Not only is the iPhone compact, lightweight and great for taking photos quickly and discreetly, but you’re going to be carrying it with you anyway so there’s no need to take any extra equipment.

 The last thing you want to do when you’re traveling is to carry a heavy camera, tripod and lenses around with you all day.
 It’s impractical, and it also makes you a target for theft as you can’t hide the fact that you’re carrying an expensive piece of kit.